 If you need to improve your English language skills before you enter this course, our partner INTO University of Stirling offers a range of English language courses.
 These intensive and flexible courses are designed to improve your English ability for entry to this degree.

 The University currently has an access programme which permits adult returners to gain entry to various degree studies.
-The programmes offered by the School of Education are open to applicants who wish to gain entry through this route, and a proportion of our intake is set aside for this.
+The programmes offered by the Faculty of Social Sciences are open to applicants who wish to gain entry through this route, and a proportion of our intake is set aside for this.
 Due to the nature of the degree, and the requirement to have completed modules EDUU9E1 and EDUU9E2 before progressing onto Year 2 of study, direct access to Year 2 would necessitate a candidate having gained appropriate experience/qualifications elsewhere, generally in a higher education setting.

 Entry to this degree is highly competitive.
 Applications received after 15 January will not normally be considered.